mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 I have been working remotely for a European company since the beginning of the year.
 I have been through a lot of ups and downs since then, I want to document some of the insights I learned.

 Working remotely is getting more and more common place right now in Iraq.
 I have several friends who work for companies in Europe and other places.
 They make from 12k/year all the way up to 100k/year and possibly even more.
-Most of the pre-requisites of working remotely are available, even though they are not as convenient as one might hope, so I think more software developers should consider it as an option.
+Most of the pre-requisites of working remotely are available in Iraq and Kurdistan, even though they are not as convenient as one might hope, so I think more software developers should consider it as an option.

 ## Finding a remote job

 The first step of working remotely, is to find a job opportunity that's a good fit for you.
 Things that would help you get a job are:

 - The most important requirement is being good at what you do.
 Whether you're a Software Developer, A DevOps Engineer, A QA Engineer, A Product Owner, etc. Being able to show how you benefit your potential employers helps you a lot.
 - English language.
 Your English should be good enough to conduct your day to day tasks without problems.
-Communication is really important in remote jobs and sometimes more difficult that on-site jobs.
+Communication is really important in remote jobs and sometimes more difficult than on-site jobs.
 Having a good English language level is very helpful.
 - Try to participate in online communities, contribute to open source projects, and make friends online.
 I have gotten all of my jobs (including my current one) through friends.
 While LinkedIn is known for professional networking, don't ignore Twitter and GitHub.

 When looking for job opportunities, try to focus on Europe.
 Because US companies are much more hesitant about hiring from Iraq and they have complicated tax requirements.
-Also, Europe's timezone is very close to Iraq's timezone, so you don't have to sacrifice your social life.
+Also, Europe's time zone is very close to Iraq's time zone, so you don't have to sacrifice your social life.
 But take that as a guideline not a rule, there are always exceptions.
+I know people who have joined companies from other parts of the world too.

 Where to find a remote job: